theonemule/gphoto-webui/README.md

 gphoto-webui
 ============

-Please checkout my blog post...Same info, but with pictures.

 The reason I wrote this was simple: I wanted a remote control for my DSLR.
 That way, I can snap photos while I was in front of the camera from my smartphone and review them after the fact.
 I’m somewhat of a shutter bug in addition to being a tech geek.
 I could have bought a fancy dongle and installed an app on my phone to get the same sort of behavior, but I already had a Raspberry Pi (RasPi), and thought, “What if I could use that little mini computer to control my DSLR, then use my phone as remote?”
 Something like this maybe?

 [Smartphone] ~~~WiFi~~~ [RasPI] >—USB—< [Camera]